spatulatom/spatulatom/README.md

 ## About me
-Hello there.
-I'm into frontend and full-stack interactive web apps, with stress on UI/UX and WCAG accessibility rules compliance.
+Hello.
+Check out my frontend and full-stack web apps below, I try to focus on UI/UX and WCAG accessibility rules compliance side of things.
 As for the tech stack, I use:

  - Figma,
  - MERN: MongoDB, Express.js, React and Node.js,